-The current COVID 19 outbreak has created an uncertain environment for many people.
-If you are worried about missing a payment, for your mortgage or any other loan, you are doing exactly the right thing by reading this section.
+If you are worried about missing a payment, on your mortgage or any loan, you are doing exactly the right thing by reading this section.
 We understand that some of our customers may not be able to avoid missing a payment.

 You are not alone, some of these stories might sound familiar